moskv08/Native-Express.js-Web-Application/README.md

 #### Debugging

-To do smart path joining of relative paths **Path** was used here.
+To do smart path joining of relative paths, **Path** was used here.
-Also the following npm modules haven been used to have colorized debuggin enabled:
+Also the following npm modules haven been used to have a smart kind of debugging enabled:

 1) **Debug**: Used to display information in debug mode (replaced console.log)
 2) **Chalk**: Colorize debug messages